vladkinoman/just-my-notes/books/best-comics-to-read.md

 44: [Old Man Logan](https://youtu.be/cNAD0fTBn2I)

-> You want the one (tom) written by Mark Millar.
+> 12: You want the one (tom) written by Mark Millar.

+48: Y the Last Man

 44: *Preacher*.
 The show doesn't even compare to how well made the comic is.

-> The characters are great.
+> 4: The characters are great.
 Its the directing they're trying to pace themselves and build up plot but its so damn boring and feels like filler.
 Why are they using the love triangle arc??
 Cassidy was never "in love" with Tulip like in the show.
 I can tell they're building to where they fight over her and its gonna suck.
 I wanted the second Season to be about them going to New York and THEN being kidnapped by the L'angels.
 Sorry long reply.

 44: The 2012 run of *Hawkeye* by Matt Fraction.
 It’s a slow, almost noir-like story about Hawkeye’s everyday life as a single guy in New York who is also a superhero.
 It’s really brilliant.